What is love if it does not test our character or expect more? What difference would it make in someone’s life?

 What is love if it demeans or is abusive; is that the fuel to use to stimulate affection?
 Moreover, without convictions, who has the leverage?

 Too often, many searching for love are enticed by what love isn’t, hoping to find their soul mate.
-Out of fear of being alone, they overlook the essential quality necessary for both character.
-There is no other test for happiness than that.
+Out of fear of being alone, they overlook the essential qualities necessary for both: virtues.
+There is no other test for happiness than these principles.

 Good humor, for example, is medicine for the soul, but joking that is insensitive can cause much pain.
-In contrast, you need to know there is no negative way to express love.
-One can either continue to experience unpredictable hardships guessing what love is or learn that compatibility in relationships is only attainable when there’s justification in God’s word to believe (when attracted to someone) that’s the right person to have in your life.
+In contrast, there isn’t a negative way to express love.
+One can either continue to experience unpredictable hardships guessing what love is or learn that compatibility in relationships is only attainable when there’s justification in God’s word to believe that’s the right person for you.

 So, what is love?

 It is the sacrifice of self to do the will of God.
-For in “love” are all the virtues necessary to have a blessed life.
-Nothing else can liberate your soul from the insecurities of being you than to have God-like character.
-And Christ Jesus was the embodiment of these virtues.
-Can you find them in this reading?
+Nothing else can liberate your soul from the insecurities of being you than to have Christ-like character.
+That’s the only shield there is that can protect your heart and body from someone who doesn’t think marriage is necessary.